dalehamel/ruby-pandoc/README.md

 If you want to use the full reStructuredText syntax from within Ruby, check out [RbST](https://github.com/alphabetum/rbst), a docutils wrapper.

-This gem was inspired by [Albino](http://github.com/github/albino).
+This gem was forked from [pandoc-ruby](https://github.com/alphabetum/pandoc-ruby).
 For a slightly different approach to using Pandoc with Ruby, see [Pandoku](http://github.com/dahlia/pandoku).